open-horizon/open-horizon.github.io/docs/secrets/managing_secrets.md

 # Managing Secrets
 {: #managing_secrets}

-This guide covers how to create, update, and manage secrets in Open Horizon using the CLI.
+Learn how to create, update, and manage secrets in Open Horizon by using the CLI.

 ## Creating secrets
 {: #creating_secrets}